miguelgr/image-describer/README.md

     - Django's apps:  `celery-results` provides an admin interface  to monitor task results.

-    - This design uses Gunicorn which is capable of handling mutilprocess and multithreaded requests.
+    - This design uses Gunicorn which is capable of handling multiprocess and multithreaded requests.

     :notepad: If using an ASGI server is required, it would also require some *async creep* updating Celery and Redis libraries to be non-blocking.
 Gaining performance but controlling how many tasks can be queued and served.